tari-project/tari/RFC/src/Glossary.md

 ## Blockchain state
-[blockchainstate]: #blockchainstate	"This is a snapshot of how the blockchain looks"
+[blockchainstate]: #blockchain-state	"This is a snapshot of how the blockchain looks"

 The complete state of the blockchain at a specific block height.
 This means a pruned [utxo] set, a complete set of kernels and headers up to that block height from the genesis block.